November 2, 2022

 When prompted, students often express gratitude for faculty, staff, family and friends who support them.

-I recently ran the Detroit Marathon, and in conjunction, I raised money for the Detroit Community Cat Rescue.
-The day after the race, I wrote thank-you notes to everyone who donated.
-I knew my mom would love it, but I felt a little strange writing to guys from my basketball league.
-I had already revealed a little more of myself than typical by soliciting donations for my favorite people—kittens—and I worried that handwritten thank-yous would be another violation of masculine norms.
+Back in 2022, I ran the Detroit Marathon, and in conjunction, raised money for the Detroit Community Cat Rescue.
+The day after the race, I wrote thank-you's to everyone who donated, including several guys from my basketball league.
+I had already revealed a little more of myself than typical by soliciting donations for cats and I worried that handwritten notes would be another violation of masculine norms.

 I was so wrong.
-Expressing gratitude to my friends and teammates, not only for their donations but also for their camaraderie, struck a chord.
-In fact, research on gratitude tells us that everyone, just like I had, overestimates how awkward giving thanks will be and underestimates the surprise and positive effect it will bring to others.
+Expressing gratitude to my friends, not only for their donations but also for their camaraderie, struck a chord.
+In fact, research on gratitude tells us that everyone overestimates how awkward giving thanks will be and underestimates the surprise and positive effect it will bring to others.
 Now I feel more bonded with those guys than ever before.

 Read on to see how expressing gratitude can boost mental health in the face of adversity.